ChrisM-J/flex-arrangement/README.md

 # flex-arrangement
-This is to become familiar with the arrangement of html-content using flex in CSS.
+This one is to become familiar with the arrangement of html-content using flex in CSS.